 The common range of sanctions imposed by licensing Boards

 If you are a physician, pharmacist, or nurse, being investigated by the Oregon Medical Board, the Oregon Board of Pharmacy, or the Oregon State Board of Nursing, you may face professional discipline.
 Professional discipline may include any of the following sanctions:

-- recurrent training
+- the imposition of competency testing and recurrent training

 - the imposition of a mentor and monitoring